Find publicly exposed source code repositories

-Repo Lookout is a large-scale security scanner, with a single purpose: Finding source code repositories, that have been accidentally exposed to the public and reporting them to the domain’s technical contact.
+Repo Lookout is a large-scale security scanner, with a single purpose: Find source code repositories that have been inadvertently exposed to the public and report them to the domain’s technical contact.

-Accidentally exposed source code repositories often contain highly sensitive information that can be used for downstream attacks, such as data leaks and extortion via ransomware.
-While the problem has been known and documented for years1, our findings show its continued prevalence.
+Accidentally exposed source code repositories often contain highly sensitive information that can be used for downstream attacks, such as data leakage and ransomware extortion.
+While the problem has been known and extensively documented for years,1 2 3 4 5 our findings show that it is still prevalent.

 Our goal is to combat this vulnerability by automatically detecting and reporting instances.

-The URL index for the scanning process is obtained from the following two sources:
+The URL index for the scanning process is obtained from several sources:

-- CommonCrawl builds and maintains an open repository of web crawl data.
+- CommonCrawl builds and maintains an open repository of web crawling data.

 - Tranco List is a research-oriented top site ranking hardened against manipulation.

-We designed the security scanner to be a good network citizen, i.e. requests are throttled and bandwidth usage is minimal.
-However, we do understand that not every website might welcome the scanning process2.
+The security scanner is designed to be a good network citizen, so requests are throttled and bandwidth usage is minimal.
+However, we do understand that not every website may welcome the scanning process.7

 There are two ways to opt-out of the scanning process: